 The Bond of the Bereaved

 The rhythm of Elara’s life was defined by a profound devotion to her mother-in-law, the Dowager Queen Martha.
 Much like the ancient story of Ruth and Naomi, their bond was forged in the fires of shared loss.
-Years prior, a Great Fever had swept through the royal house, claiming Martha’s husband and Elara’s own parents.
+Years prior, a Great Fever had swept through the royal house, claiming Martha’s husband and Elara’s own parents; the gunya fever.

 When the court urged Elara to return to her father’s distant province to remarry for politics, she took Martha’s hands and whispered the words that would define Windham Hall: